philsinatra/IDM-T380/instructor_materials/03-git.md

 # GIT

 ^ Git is confusing.
 It is not easy to train yourself to think in versions.
 When we write, we have the luxury of taking the time to clarify and improve something over the course of multiple drafts.
 Think about the days when writing was done on stone tablets.
-Between the physical exertion and effort required to carve a message in a piece of stone, let alone the time and effort required to fix a type, you better get your message right the first time.
+Between the physical exertion and effort required to carve a message in a piece of stone, let alone the time and effort required to fix a typo, you better get your message right the first time.
 Computers make these problems almost none existent.
 There are two places in our writing culture where making incremental changes, and tracking those changes across multiple versions, is not just helpful but crucial: law and (more important for our story) software source code.

 ---